Canardoux/flutter_sound/flutter_sound/README.md

 - [ ] Record OPUS on Android
 - [ ] Record MP3 both on Android and iOS
 - [X] Record raw PCM to a Dart Stream instead of a file
-- [ ] Playback raw PCM from a Dart Stream instead of a file
+- [X] Playback raw PCM from a Dart Stream instead of a file
-- [ ] Streaming records to Speech to Text
+- [X] Streaming records
 - [ ] More support for the Apple Watch
 - [ ] Tests unit to avoid any regression
-- [ ] Flutter Web App support
+- [X] Flutter Web App support
 - [ ] Flutter Sound port to React Native
 - [ ] Better UI Widget
 - [ ] Lock screen control between two sounds (Done on iOS).